 Category: UX advice / Ecommerce guides

-They will use this page to get a sense of the products you sell by judging them en masse—for example seeing the range of prices available.
-They will also look at products individually and understand how they differ.
+They will use this page to get a sense of the products you sell by judging them en masse—for example the range of prices available.
+They will also look at products individually to understand how they differ from each other.

-The core things you need for almost all products are title, price, images, ratings (if you collect reviews), and an indication of product variations (like size and colour).
-You may need more than this if your product is more complex but everything should be presented consistently so it is easy to scan down the page and find information.
+The core things you need for almost all products are name, price, images, and an indication of product variations (like size and colour).
+You may need more than this if your product is more complex but each product should be presented consistently so it is easy to scan down the page and find information.

-However you want to make sure that users are getting to the product they might actually buy.
-This can be a fiddly thing to understand but a high number of pageviews per session in your web analytics could be a clue to look at this further.
+A listings page is successful if it moves users onto the product page, so this is your core conversion rate to watch.
+There’s a bit more nuance to this as you want users to go to a product they might actually buy.
+This can be a fiddly thing to understand but a high number of listings page views per session in your web analytics could be a clue to look at this further.

 If the user is viewing the listings page a lot it might be because they keep going to products that aren’t right for them and then returning to listings.
 This suggests the listings aren’t explaining product differences very well.
-This should be backed up by lower time on page for products compared to listings, which isn’t typically what you’d expect.
+This might be backed up by a lower time on page for products compared to listings, which isn’t what you’d normally expect.

 To find out the truth you’ll need to dig into more qualitative data to see how users are actually behaving on the page.
 Research such as visitor recordings and user testing will help you with this.
 It’s always a good idea to get a sense of how your users think and what motivates them towards making purchases.